edkashinsky/reaper-reableton-scripts/README.md

 ![Preview](/Assets/images/delete_selected_items_with_color_of_item_under_mouse_position.gif)
 This script deletes selected items with the same color of item under mouse position

-### ek_Pitch Tool

-Pitch tool brings Ableton workflow for pitch manipulations of audio clips.
-- Ableton-style pitch shifting for intuitive and musical pitch control
-- Detailed pitch-stretching adjustments with a user-friendly interface
-- Multi-mode control for adjusting the pitch of an unlimited number of items
-- Flexible window docking, plus the option to display the tool contextually above selected items
-- Theme-adaptive interface that matches your REAPER theme for seamless visual integration

 ### ek_Remove 1 sec gap between selected items